-This protocol outlines the university’s enhanced hygiene and cleaning expectations for employees, students, vendors and visitors in response to the COVID-19 pandemic.
-Note: vendors and visitors must be approved for presence on campus.
+This protocol outlines the university’s enhanced hygiene and cleaning expectations for employees, students, vendors, and visitors in response to the COVID-19 pandemic.

 Washing your hands thoroughly will support the community in staying safe and healthy.
 Hands must be washed with soap and warm water for a minimum of 20 seconds, especially and immediately after the following: